WilliamRagstad/WilliamRagstad.github.io/content/posts/typst-syntax/index.md

 But it should give you a good starting point for defining the syntax of your new language.

 This definition is based on the `RustEnhanced`[^RustSyntax] Sublime syntax.
+See other examples like `JSON`[^JsonSyntax] for inspiration which is used as test data in the `Syntect` syntax highlighting library used by Typst internally.

 ## Theming